-As long as you concentrate and be sure to follow instruction carefully, especially if you’re watching your fav yogi on Youtube.
+Aerial yoga is a safe form of exercise for practically everyone and whether you’ll be joining classes or going it alone, you will be fine as long as you concentrate and be sure to follow instruction carefully, especially if you’re watching your fav yogi on Youtube.

-Therefore making it far less hair-raising than it looks at first, and the risk of injuring yourself from falling is quite minimal.
+Furthermore, you are only suspended three or so feet from the ground during aerial classes, therefore making it far less hair-raising than it looks at first, and the risk of injuring yourself from falling is quite minimal.

 Of course, you can adjust the height of your hammock to suit your needs especially when you are experimenting with more challenging asanas.